Brant: The West Coast Party Goose

 Vocalization

-The call of brant is very distinct.
-Rather than a honk like many geese species, brant produce a rolling “ruk-ruk” sound.
+The call of Brant is rather distinct.
+Rather than a honk like many geese species, Brant produce a rolling “ruk-ruk” sound.

 Audio 1.
 Brant Rolling Call.
 Credit: Stanislas Wroza

-As can be heard in Audio 2, an entire flock of brant can produce an overwhelming sound.
-Your neighbors will appreciate a lowered volume while listening to these birds.
+As can be heard in Audio 2, an entire flock of Brant can produce an overwhelming sound.
+Your neighbours will appreciate a lowered volume while listening to these birds.

 Audio 2.
 Flock of Brant Calling.
 Credit: Audubon